dotnet/msbuild/documentation/specs/static-graph.md

 For example, if project A had a project reference to project B with `GlobalPropertiesToRemove=Platform`, and we wanted to build project A for x86 and x64 so used both as entry points, the graph would consist of 3 nodes: project A with `Platform=x86`, project A with `Platform=x64`, and project B with no global properties set.

-#### Crosstargeting
+#### Multitargeting

 <!-- definition and TF example-->
-Crosstargeting refers to projects that specify multiple build dimensions applicable to themselves.
+Multitargeting refers to projects that specify multiple build dimensions applicable to themselves.
 For example, `Microsoft.Net.Sdk` based projects can target multiple target frameworks (e.g. `<TargetFrameworks>net472;netcoreapp2.2</TargetFrameworks>`).
 As discussed, build dimensions are expressed as global properties.
-Let's call the global properties that define the crosstargeting set as the crosstargeting global properties.
+Let's call the global properties that define the multitargeting set as the multitargeting global properties.

 <!-- how it works: outer builds and inner builds -->
-Crosstargeting is implemented by having a project reference itself multiple times, once for each combination of crosstargeting global properties.
+Multitargeting is implemented by having a project reference itself multiple times, once for each combination of multitargeting global properties.
 This leads to multiple evaluations of the same project, with different global properties.
 These evaluations can be classified in two groups
 1. Multiple inner builds.
-Each inner build is evaluated with one set of crosstargeting global properties (e.g. the `TargetFramework=net472` inner build, or the `TargetFramework=netcoreapp2.2` inner build).
+Each inner build is evaluated with one set of multitargeting global properties (e.g. the `TargetFramework=net472` inner build, or the `TargetFramework=netcoreapp2.2` inner build).
 2. One outer build.
-This evaluation does not have any crosstargeting global properties set.
+This evaluation does not have any multitargeting global properties set.
 It can be viewed as a proxy for the inner builds.
-Other projects query the outer build in order to learn the set of valid crosstargeting global properties (the set of valid inner builds).
+Other projects query the outer build in order to learn the set of valid multitargeting global properties (the set of valid inner builds).
 When the outer build is also the root of the project to project graph, the outer build multicasts the entry target (i.e. `Build`, `Clean`, etc) to all inner builds.

 <!-- contract with the graph -->

-In order for the graph to represent inner and outer builds as nodes, it imposes a contract on what crosstargeting means, and requires the crosstargeting supporting SDKs to implement this contract.
+In order for the graph to represent inner and outer builds as nodes, it imposes a contract on what multitargeting means, and requires the multitargeting supporting SDKs to implement this contract.

-Crosstargeting supporting SDKs MUST implement the following properties and semantics:
+Multitargeting supporting SDKs MUST implement the following properties and semantics:
 - `InnerBuildProperty`.
-It contains the property name that defines the crosstargeting build dimension.
+It contains the property name that defines the multitargeting build dimension.
 - `InnerBuildPropertyValues`.
 It contains the property name that holds the possible values for the `InnerBuildProperty`.
 - Project classification:
   - *Outer build*, when `$($(InnerBuildProperty))` is empty AND  `$($(InnerBuildPropertyValues))` is not empty.
   - *Dependent inner build*, when both `$($(InnerBuildProperty))` and  `$($(InnerBuildPropertyValues))` are non empty.
 These are inner builds that were generated from an outer build.
   - *Standalone inner build*, when `$($(InnerBuildProperty))` is not empty and `$($(InnerBuildPropertyValues))` is empty.
 These are inner builds that were not generated from an outer build.
-  - *Non crosstargeting build*, when both `$($(InnerBuildProperty))` and  `$($(InnerBuildPropertyValues))` are empty.
+  - *Non multitargeting build*, when both `$($(InnerBuildProperty))` and  `$($(InnerBuildPropertyValues))` are empty.
 - Node edges
-  - When project A references crosstargeting project B, and B is identified as an outer build, the graph node for project A will reference both the outer build of B, and all the inner builds of B. The edges to the inner builds are speculative, as at build time only one inner build gets referenced.
+  - When project A references multitargeting project B, and B is identified as an outer build, the graph node for project A will reference both the outer build of B, and all the inner builds of B. The edges to the inner builds are speculative, as at build time only one inner build gets referenced.
 However, the graph cannot know at evaluation time which inner build will get chosen.
-  - When crosstargeting project B is a root, then the outer build node for B will reference the inner builds of B.
+  - When multitargeting project B is a root, then the outer build node for B will reference the inner builds of B.
-  - For crosstargeting projects, the `ProjectReference` item gets applied only to inner builds.
+  - For multitargeting projects, the `ProjectReference` item gets applied only to inner builds.
 It is the inner builds that reference other project files, not the outer build.

-These specific rules represent the minimal rules required to represent crosstargeting in `Microsoft.Net.Sdk`.
-As we adopt SDKs whose crosstargeting complexity that cannot be expressed with the above rules, we'll extend the rules.
+These specific rules represent the minimal rules required to represent multitargeting in `Microsoft.Net.Sdk`.
+As we adopt SDKs whose multitargeting complexity that cannot be expressed with the above rules, we'll extend the rules.
-For example, `InnerBuildProperty` could become `InnerBuildProperties` for SDKs where there's multiple crosstargeting global properties.
+For example, `InnerBuildProperty` could become `InnerBuildProperties` for SDKs where there's multiple multitargeting global properties.

-For example, here is a trimmed down `Microsoft.Net.Sdk` crosstargeting project:
+For example, here is a trimmed down `Microsoft.Net.Sdk` multitargeting project:
 ```xml
 <Project Sdk="Microsoft.Net.Sdk">
   <!-- This property group is defined in the sdk -->